bedezign/dchelper/README.md

 This runs @ `pre.up` by default.

+#### environment-file

+Which files to load as environment files.
+The default (if not specified) `.env` in the working directory.

 #### environment

-What environment(s) to use.
-The default (if not specified) is everything from `.env`.
+The docker-container environments to load.

-In the example it will use everything from `.env` with the environment from the *nginx* service added on top.
+In the example it will use the `.env` file with the environment from the *nginx* service added on top.

-The helper is written in a way that it will *only* replace whatever variables are known in the environment.
-It will not touch anything else.
-So `proxy_set_header Host $http_host;` will be safe, as long as you don't have a `http_host` defined.

 #### files